-The Salt Lake City International Airport is operated and managed by the Salt Lake City Department of Airports, a department of Salt Lake City Corporation.
-Salt Lake City's Mayor, the City Council and a 11 member advisory board of citizen volunteers oversee its affairs.
+The Salt Lake City International Airport (SLC) is operated and managed by the Salt Lake City Department of Airports, a department of Salt Lake City Corporation.
+Salt Lake City's Mayor, the City Council and a 11-member advisory board of citizen volunteers oversee its affairs.
 The department also operates South Valley Regional and Tooele Valley Airports.

-An Executive Director, appointed by the Mayor, leads the management staff along with eight directors.
+An executive director, appointed by Salt Lake City's Mayor, leads the management staff along with eight directors.
 The Salt Lake City Department of Airports has a staff of more than 500.

 An enterprise fund of Salt Lake City Corporation, the Department of Airports is a self sustaining organization requiring no funding from property taxes, general funds of local governments or special district taxes.
 Capital requirements are met from earned surpluses, revenue bonds, passenger facility charges and Federal Aviation Administration grants under the Airport Improvement Program.

-There are two terminals, five concourses (A-E) and 71 aircraft gates.
-Delta Air Lines, SkyWest Airlines and KLM operate from Terminal Two.
-All other airlines serving Salt Lake City use Terminal One.
+There are two terminals, five concourses (G, F, C, D, & E) and 71 aircraft gates.
+Delta Air Lines, SkyWest Airlines and KLM operate from Terminal 2.
+All other airlines serving Salt Lake City use Terminal 1.
 In addition to scheduled international service, the International Terminal is used by chartered flights and houses U.S. Customs.

 A short-term parking terrace sits adjacent to the terminals.
 Rental car companies are located on the lower level of the parking garage.
 Long-term parking is located south and west of the terminal buildings and is serviced by shuttle buses.
 The shuttles run every five minutes and are free.
 General aviation facilities including fixed base operators are located on the east side of the airfield.
 All cargo companies are located on the north end of the airport campus.

 Delta Air Lines operates a reservations center headquartered at the airport.
-Support facilities include two fire stations, an aircraft rescue and fire fighting (ARFF) training center, Delta and SkyWest Airlines maintenance hangars and a United States Post Office.
+Support facilities include two fire stations, Delta and SkyWest Airlines maintenance hangars and a United States Post Office.